Jj0520/FileWise/README.md

 - The application creates a local SQLite database (`filewise.db`) in the application directory
 - Files are only re-indexed if their content hash changes
 - Embeddings are generated for text chunks (default: 1000 characters)
-- All AI processing happens locally via Ollama - no internet required after models are downloaded
+- When using Ollama: All AI processing happens locally - no internet required after models are downloaded
+- When using Gemini: Internet connection required for AI processing
-- First-time embedding generation may be slower as models load into memory
+- First-time embedding generation may be slower as models load into memory (Ollama only)

 ## Troubleshooting

-- **Connection Error**: Make sure Ollama is running (`ollama serve` or check if it's running as a service)
+- **Connection Error (Ollama)**: Make sure Ollama is running (`ollama serve` or check if it's running as a service)
+- **Connection Error (Gemini)**: Check your internet connection and verify your API key is correct
 - **Model Not Found**: Ensure you've pulled the required models (`ollama pull <model-name>`)
 - **File Not Indexed**: Check the console output for errors.
 Some files may fail to extract text
 - **Slow Processing**: Local models can be slower than cloud APIs.
 Consider using smaller/faster models or reducing `MaxConcurrentFiles` in `appsettings.json`